 Get a Hobby (Other than Photography)

 At some point, you need to put down the camera and do something different.
-Yes, going out and taking pictures of things other than the type of photography you do mainly for business can be relaxing, but you are still very close to ‘work mode’.
-Learn to play an instrument, read, volunteer…do something other than taking pictures for a little while every week to have a ‘vacation’ from the business.
+Yes, going out and taking pictures of subjects other than what you focus on for business can be relaxing, but you are still very close to ‘work mode’.
+Learn to play an instrument, read, volunteer…do something other than taking pictures for a little while every week, to have a ‘vacation’ from the business.

 Talk to Your Friends and Family – In Person, and Not About Work

-Actual human interaction can do you a load of good, an hour or two spent with family or friends can recharge your batteries – as long as you aren’t talking about how much work you have to do when you get back to your computer.
+Actual human interaction can do you a lot of good.
+An hour or two spent with family or friends can recharge your batteries – as long as you aren’t talking about how much work you have to do when you get back to your computer.
 Relax.
 Let your hair down.
 Have a little fun now and then so that you can continue to feel excited about your work!

 Time Management is Everything

 Especially when you don’t have set working hours, it’s important to keep track of the time you spend on your work and the time you spend on other things.
 It’s easy to do a bit more editing and get booked for an extra shoot, but just keep in mind that you also need to schedule some time for things that are not photography related.
-This is what went wrong in my case.
-Back then I would have thought ‘yeah right, how am I supposed to do less?
-All these things HAVE to be done.’
-If this is the same for you ask yourself which things are important in your work and which things you can change to save time.
+You might think: ‘How am I supposed to do less?
+All these things have to be done.’
+But ask yourself: which things are important in your work and which things can you change to save time?
 Maybe you just have more shoots planned than you can handle, or maybe there are things in your workflow that could be done in a more efficient way.
 Because in the end, a responsible workload means more personal happiness and health.
-GotPhoto can help when it comes to reducing your workload, find out how in this useful article.

 Step Away from The Computer at Regular Intervals